wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-gateway-device-management.md

 <properties
- pageTitle="Habilitar dispositivos gerenciados atrás de um gateway IoT | Microsoft Azure" description="Tópico de diretrizes usando um Gateway IoT criado com o SDK do Gateway juntamente com dispositivos gerenciados pelo Hub IoT." services="iot-hub" documentationCenter="" authors="chipalost"
+ pageTitle="Enable managed devices behind an IoT gateway | Microsoft Azure" description="Guidance topic using an IoT Gateway created using the Gateway SDK along with devices managed by IoT Hub." services="iot-hub" documentationCenter="" authors="chipalost"